Wolverine971/9takes/src/blog/enneagram/enneagram-strengths-and-weaknesses.md

 <h3>Type 6 - The Loyalist</h3>

-**Energizers:** Feeling safe and secure, being prepared and organized, working towards a common goal with others, building trust and loyalty.
-For example, being part of a loyal and trustworthy group, having a clear plan and structure, working together towards a common goal.
+**Energizers:** Feeling safe and secure, being prepared and organized, working towards a common goal with others, building trust and loyalty, for example, being part of a loyal and trustworthy group, having a clear plan and structure, working together towards a common goal.

 **Drainers:** Feeling uncertain or unsafe, conflicts or disagreements, making important decisions, unexpected changes or surprises.
 For example, sixes feel drained when facing uncertainty or unexpected changes, dealing with disputes or controversies, and feeling unsupported or betrayed.